Entkenntnis/serlo-data-driven-editing/README.md

 # serlo-data-driven-editing

-This repository and the issues are tracking changes I made to serlo content and how they affect statistics data.
+This repository and the issues are tracking changes I made to serlo content and how they are performing.

 ## Workflow